 My Story

-I’m a West Londoner born and raised, with a Portuguese soul, and a twenty-something-year head start in design.
+I’m a West Londoner born and raised, with a Portuguese soul.
 My career technically began on a Sunday afternoon when I was seven years old, after my brother sat me down in front of a Windows 95 PC to teach me Photoshop 5.0.

 That DIY spirit followed me from a council flat in Ladbroke Grove to a degree in Marketing Communications – a background that remains my secret weapon for creating design that doesn't just look good, but actually performs.